-Payment Options
+Payment Plans

-Students may qualify for alternative funding sources including loans and funding through affiliation with the US Military.
+Students may qualify for alternative funding sources, including loans and funding through affiliation with the U.S. Military.

 Students who qualify for VA funding should contact Boston University for assistance by calling 617-353-4497 or by emailing cpe@bu.edu.